 Facebook stores can be linked to a Volusion website to promote multi-channel integration.
 It supports marketplaces such as Amazon and eBay, helping website owners maximize their online presence while better gauging clientele.
 The downside is that you cannot sell digital products using this platform or use blogging tools to sell your products or services better.

 Volusion has a clear inventory system with many useful prompts.
 It has detailed analytics and insight reports that let you track all your stock in one place.
 This feature gives you more opportunities to maximize your multi-channel selling options, without having to do the heavy lifting.
 Meanwhile, there is 24/7 support via live chat and phone for website users.
-There are articles, guides, and more as part of a comprehensive knowledge base to keep customers in the know.
+There are articles, guides and more as part of a comprehensive knowledge base to keep customers in the know.

-To develop an effective e-commerce strategy for your business, it's vital to choose the platform that will help you to keep your customer in mind throughout the entire development and research.
+To develop an effective eCommerce strategy for your business, it's vital to choose the platform that will help you to keep your customer in mind throughout the entire development and research process.
 The examples above can help you to grow your conversion rates, maintain an active customer review section, improve your product visibility and brand awareness.

 As long as you establish your business plan and choose the products you are trying to sell wisely, choosing the right platform for your business will be easy.